• Skip to primary navigation

 Instructions

 1. Warm 4 tablespoons olive oil over medium heat in a large heavy skillet with a lid.
-Add the garlic and cook, stirring occasionally, for 5 minutes, until the garlic is golden brown and has scented the oil.
+Add garlic and cook, stirring occasionally, for 5 minutes, until garlic is golden brown and has flavored the oil.
 Remove garlic and discard or save for another use.

 Notes